-The fish counter programme has operated successfully with almost all the counters sites providing accurate verified data for the year.
+The fish counter programme has operated successfully with almost all the counters' sites providing accurate verified data for the year.
 Significant work has taken place to upgrade recording equipment and cameras on sites around the country.
-Over one third of all sites have already been completed.
-Additional research to provide remote access is ongoing, this will increase our download capability and frequency.
-These are currently being tested in Waterville and the Feale and have proved very successful to date.
-It will not be possible to have all sites due online due to the remote nature of the fish counters and lack of broadband facilities.
+Over one third of the sites have already been upgraded.
+Additional research to provide remote access is ongoing.
+This will increase IFI's download capability and frequency.
+These are currently being tested in Waterville and the Feale and have proved very successful.
+It will not be possible to have all sites due online to the remote nature of the fish counters and lack of broadband facilities.

 The Global pandemic has not had an adverse on the fish counter programme.
 As the counters record automatically, they continue to record during the lockdowns.
-New hardware to support high-definition cameras which are compatible with the Logie counter had been identified in 2019 and we were able to upgrade a significant number of sites during the year.
+New hardware to support high-definition cameras which are compatible with the Logie counter had been identified in 2019 and staff were able to upgrade a significant number of sites during the year.

-Plans for 2021 include the continued upgrade of hardware on the outstanding sites and further research into broadband and remote access which will contribute to the reduction of the carbon footprint of the organisation.
+Plans for 2022 include the continued upgrade of hardware on the outstanding sites and further research into broadband and remote access which will contribute to the reduction of the carbon footprint of the organisation.